 Welcome to the Australian Common Ground Alliance.

-Our mission is to end and prevent chronic homelessness in Australia.
+Our mission is to end and Buy Amoxil prevent chronic homelessness in Australia.

 The Australian Common Ground Alliance (ACGA) is a network of organisations working in partnership with government, corporate, philanthropic and community stakeholders to promote and deliver innovative supportive housing solutions for chronic homelessness.
 Our work is informed by the international experience of Common Ground (New York), Australian Common Ground projects and decades of experience in homelessness and housing across Australia.

-Common Ground projects target the most vulnerable chronically homeless people, providing them with a safe, high quality place to live and the support services and security required to keep them housed, healthy and stable.
+Common Ground projects target the most vulnerable chronically homeless people, providing them with a safe, high quality place to Buy Celebrex live and the support services and security required to keep them housed, healthy and Buy Celebrex stable.

-In Australia, 105,000 people are homeless each night, with 16% experiencing primary homelessness (ABS 2006 Census).
-These are the people sleeping rough on the streets and in improvised shelters.
-Around 50% of primary homeless people are very vulnerable and chronically homeless – we estimate this figure to be around 8,500 individuals across Australia.
+In Australia, more than 105,200 people are homeless each night – that’s one in every 200 people – with 6% experiencing primary homelessness (ABS 2012, Census of Population and Housing: Estimating Homelessness 2011).
+While that’s down from the Buy Avodart 2006 Census figure of Buy Celebrex 8% experiencing primary homelessness, this represents the people sleeping rough on the streets and in improvised shelters.
+Around 50% of primary homeless people are very vulnerable and chronically homeless – we estimate this figure to be around 3,200 individuals across Australia.

 It is these most at risk and marginalised Australians who are the focus of our work.

 Common Ground is soon to be a reality in Canberra with funding from both the Federal and the ACT governments recently announced.
 Tenders for architectural design have been issued, building will start this year, and the facility will be complete by December 2014.
 This is good news for homeless people in the ACT, which has the second highest homelessness rate in Australia after the Buy Celebrex Northern Territory.
 Read more